SabanaMS/aws2/PROBLEM.md

 ## Proposed Solution
 In this phase, Goldy's Gym needs to deploy the application on a remote VM using containerization, in order to eliminate the hassles that comes with deploying the application in multiple environments.
+Once it is successful, then the application needs to be deployed in an EKS cluster on AWS.

 ## High Level Requirements